RFA, Application Components and Process, & FAQs

 Graphics and citations are not counted against the application’s overall word count.
 We do ask, however, that you consider the reviewers’ time when writing your application.
 Please keep all graphics, citations, etc. to a minimum.
 Circumventing the word limit by using lengthy figure legends and similar strategies is highly discouraged.

 This is a firm rule that cannot be waived.
-The K12 Training Award is a junior investigator grant.
+The K12 Training Award is an early-career investigator grant.
 The three-year limit will include appointments at all previous and current institutions.
-If the third year of your first faculty appointment ends prior to July 1, 2024, your application will not be considered.
+If the third year of your first faculty appointment ends on or before September 30, 2025, your application will not be considered.
+Time spent on a formal leave (personal, parental, medical, etc.) does not count as part of an appointment period.
+If you believe this circumstance may be relevant to your application, please e-mail us for guidance and instructions.

 When completing your Statement of Intent (SOI), you may include the following details: